buildbuddy-io/buildbuddy/website/blog/introducing-buildbuddy-v1.md

 - **Remote cache support** - we've added a built-in Bazel remote cache to BuildBuddy, implementing the gRPC remote caching APIs.
 This allows BuildBuddy to optionally collect build artifacts, timing profile information, test logs, and more.

 - **Clickable build artifacts** - this was our most requested feature.
-Clicking on build artifacts in the BuildBuddy UI now downloads the artifact when using either the built-in BuildBuddy cache, or a third-party cache running in GRPC mode that supports the bytestream API - like [bazel-remote](https://github.com/buchgr/bazel-remote).
+Clicking on build artifacts in the BuildBuddy UI now downloads the artifact when using either the built-in BuildBuddy cache, or a third-party cache running in gRPC mode that supports the Byte Stream API - like [bazel-remote](https://github.com/buchgr/bazel-remote).

 - **Detailed timing information** - getting detailed timing information on your Bazel builds can be a hassle.
 Now BuildBuddy invocations include a new "Timing" tab - which pulls the Bazel profile logs from your build cache and displays them in a human-readable format.
 Stay tuned for flame charts!

 - **Viewable test logs** - digging into test logs for your Bazel runs can be a pain.
-Now BuildBuddy surfaces test logs directly in the UI when you click on a test target (GRPC remote cache required).
+Now BuildBuddy surfaces test logs directly in the UI when you click on a test target (gRPC remote cache required).

 - **Multiple test-run support** - one of our favorite features of Bazel is that it will rerun flaky tests for you.
 BuildBuddy now supports viewing information about multiple attempts of a single test run.